Wyss/pyre2/README.rst

 * Python 3 support (no test suite for Python 2 but looks promising)
 * Uses the type of the pattern to determine the encoding of the output.
-Mixing types will get you zero output but it will work, as it would using standard lib re module:

-* bytes pattern arg + bytes string --> bytes output
-* unicode pattern arg + unicode string --> unicode output
-* unicode pattern arg + bytes string --> unicode output

 * Builds statically against google/re2 included as a subtree instead of a library::

     git subtree add --prefix re2/src/re2 git@github.com:google/re2.git master --squash